 Next is to create an impression of length there, down under.
 Wearing vertical lines along the body on the lower bottom part of the body can help.
 In the same vein, avoid horizontal lines.

-On the lower part of the body wear a dark color, as dark colour causes an illusion of slimness.
-Using the same colour for the bodice and for the skirt/ pants is best at creating length but this maynot be possible always and can be so boring ; so wear a light colour on top and a darker colour as the bottom.
+On the lower part of the body, wear a dark color, as dark color causes an illusion of slimness.
+Using the same color for the bodice and for the skirt/ pants is best for creating length, but this may not always be possible and can be so boring, so wear a light color on top and a darker color on the bottom.

 Do wear tall boots or stilettos so that the legs look longer, even if it kills you (just joking); this is especially useful for girls with short legs.